 Difficulty

-Configuring your Domain's SPF record (required)
+Configuring your Domain's DMARC record

 2. Navigate to your DNS Management page, generally found under Domain Manager or Advanced Settings.